mcameriere/android-navigation-simple/README.md

 Run the app: click More on HomeFragment navigates to MoreFragment.

+**Problem:** If you click back on MoreFragment, the app is closed.

 ## Configure NavHostFragment to handle backstack

-If you click back on MoreFragment, the app is closed.

 To handle backstack, configure NavHostFragment in activity_main.xml.